HarrisonHall/hachha.dev/content/pages/blog/articles/services1/services1.md

 Like most people, I pay for **too** many services.
 I'm pretty aware of the services I pay for and actually use, but I still think I should slim it down.
-If I actually _use_ the service (and its actually a service, I'm not going to pay a monthly fee for a product I "own!"), then I have no problem paying for it (especially if the provider is a "small" company).
+If I actually _use_ the service (and it's actually a service, I'm not going to pay a monthly fee for a product I "own!"), then I have no problem paying for it (especially if the provider is a "small" company).
 Since I host my own website, I think it may be time to start hosting some of my own services.